Digests

 psychometric theory and it is up

-to psychologists to test and expand
+to psychologists to test and

-the limits of psychometrics to keep
+expand the limits of

-pace with these innovations.
-The
+these innovations.
+The Internet

-Internet provides a tremendous opportunity
+provides a tremendous

-for testing but with opportunity
+opportunity for testing but with

-there is a corresponding need for
+opportunity there is a

-the ethical and professional use
+ethical and professional use of

-of test results.
-We encourage psychologists
+test results.
+We encourage

-to think creatively about how their
+creatively about how their

-research and practice can be improved
+research and practice can be

-by Internet testing.
-Although there
+improved by Internet testing.

-are many issues that await resolution,
+that await resolution,

-psychologists should look forward
+psychologists should look

-to this new medium with excitement
+forward to this new medium with

-and enthusiasm.
+excitement and enthusiasm.

 Full Report